ryandroid226/docker-ngrok/README.md

 * `<domain.tld>` is the virtual hostname that you want to serve via Ngrok
 * `<addr>` is the hostname or IP address of the web server
 * `<port>` is the port on which the web server is reachable via HTTP
+* `<ngrok_subdomain>` is the subdomain you want the tunnel to use in ngrok (i.e. mysubdomain.ngrok.io).
+This is a paid feature so if you are on a free plan or do not want to use a custom subdomain then simply pass "auto" for this parameter

 ```bash
 # Make vhost "project1.loc" which runs on localhost:8080 available